 When the series premiered in 1966, I was thrilled.
 Already I was reading the comic books and scribbling Batman stories instead of doing my math homework (much to the consternation of my father), but I was hooked beyond redemption.
-ABC devised a brilliant TV spot for the show, displaying only a front chrome wheel of the Batmobile (the coolest car, ever) and a voiceover artist intoning, “He is coming.”
+Beforehand, ABC had devised a brilliant TV spot for the show, displaying only a front chrome wheel of the Batmobile (the coolest car, ever) and a voiceover artist intoning, “He is coming.”

 I was slightly disappointed to realize that the show itself was going to be an exercise in camp.
 Years later, West commented that they could’ve done the show in the serious spirit of Christopher Nolan’s Dark Knight films if they had wanted to.
 Indeed, at least one of the Batman novels I read in 1967 was done in a serious, straightforward way; and, if you go to YouTube and look at the first two episodes of the series (episodes that were West’s favorites), those two were done in a far less campy manner than all the others.

 It wasn’t until I became an adult that I realized how much fun the villains had on the show, but they did.
 The Riddler, played with psychotic glee by Frank Gorshin, was my favorite.
 He was the villain in those first two episodes, and did a great job.
 The success of Jack Nicholson and Heath Ledger as the Joker in their respective films, however, made me go back and begin to admire the work of Cesar Romero as that character.
 He was played for laughs, yes, but Romero always had a cruel sneer under that makeup, particularly when the Dynamic Duo captured him at the end of an episode–a sneer that was there long before Nicholson and Ledger got hold of the role.